SawedoffShotgun114/SawedoffShotgun-s-MeleeWeapons_Misc/README.md

  Q3: Why Powered-weapons were arranged into Pulse-charged munition tech?
 It was a melee weapon.
  A3: The author wanna keep research tab clean and simple, def as less research item as possible.

+ Q4: These Powered weapons are too expensive, I'd rather to buy monosword with this money.
+ A4: Bro, Powered weapons ensured the ability of stably self-supplying High-ArmorPiercing weapons on Colony its own, after all, it may not always be possible to buy monosword, etc.

 **("Starter Part" Above.)
 (If this is the first time you using this mod, you can stop reading at here and just goto play the "Rimworld" now.)**